freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.AddNewBlock() Method

-The function which adds a newly created trial block to `Blocks` collection and returns a reference to it
+This function adds a newly created trial block to `Blocks` collection and returns a reference to it.

 ```csharp
 public HurPsyLib.Block AddNewBlock();